SunHaoOne/GridWorld-RL-Qlearning/README.md

 ### Visulize Environment

-Warning: This method only provided a random action for the agent.
+Warning: The agent only chose a `random` action for the agent.

 ```bash
 python -m utils.visStaticEnv